Assassination of Laurent-Désiré Kabila: Government meeting and Joseph Kabila's appointment

+Assassin

+Considerable uncertainty also surrounded the identity of the assassin: some accounts claimed the killer was one of Kabila's bodyguards; others pointed to the Vice Minister Dieudonné Kayembe Mbandakulu, whom Kabila had recently dismissed after accusing him of serious mismanagement.
+Still other reports suggested that Joseph Kabila himself may have been involved.
+Speaking on Belgian television, former Foreign Minister Bizima Kahara asserted from Goma, "without providing further details", that Major General Joseph Kabila was the one who shot his father.
+Multiple arrests were later made within the army, which was suspected of orchestrating the attack, with officials promising additional details following a government meeting.
+A group of kadogos were eventually detained and confessed to participating in the operation, claiming the killing was retaliation for Kabila's betrayal after he met with their longtime enemy, Paul Kagame.
+According to Justice Minister Mwenze Kongolo, the shooter was Rashidi Kasereka, who was later killed while attempting to flee the Palais de Marbre.

 It has also been assumed that a bodyguard had shot Kabila.
 An investigation found 135 people who were accused of the killing of Kabila, including 4 children.
 Some sources stated 115 were accused.
 No one was found to be the killer of Kabila.
 The RFI had stated on the air a radio message in France of Kabila's death.
 Foreign Minister Louis Michel told RTBF that Kabila's death was not a coup d'etat but was rather "an argument that descended into violence".
 Michel had also stated that "[Kabila was] dead, killed by his own bodyguard, who had "apparently fired two bullets."

 The assassin, Kasereka was in the Brazzaville-Kinshasa area before his death.
 26 people, including Kabila's own cousin, Colonel Eddy Kapend, were sentenced to death, although they weren't under any capital punishment.
 45 were proclaimed innocent and exonerated.
 64 defendants were jailed.
 According to the German press agency DPA, the alleged summary had seen the execution of Commandant Masasu and 34 of his colleagues.
 The persecution of members of ethnic groups from eastern Congo continued.

 In Goma, a spokesperson had confirmed that officers of the Congolese Armed Forces had staged a coup d'état against Kabila.
 Interior Minister Gaëtan Kakudji had denied this fact.
 Eddy Kapend made the following appearance on the Congolese television: “To the Army Chief of Staff, to commander of ground, air and naval forces and all regional military commanders: I order you to take charge of your units.”
 He continued, “Until further notice, no guns shall be fired for whatever reason.”

 19 years later, on 8 January 2021, President Félix Tshisekedi pardoned 28 of the convicted inmates who served their sentences in 2005 from the Makala Central Prison in Kinshasa.
 The countries involved have been speculated to be Rwanda which had been rivals with the Congo for a long period of time, and Angola.